What is an ASF file?

 The Header object provides a well-known byte sequence at the beginning of the ASF files and can optionally contain metadata such as bibliographic information.
-It contains all the information that is required to properly interpret the information within the data object.
-The Header Object may include a number of standard objects including, but not limited to:
+It contains all the information that is required to interpret the information within the data object properly.
+The Header Object may include several standard objects including, but not limited to:

 ASF Top-Level Data Object

 All the digital media data for an ASF file is contained in the data object and is stored in the form of ASF data packets.
 Each data packet is of a fixed length and contains data for one or more digital media streams.